Why Private Equity is Revisiting FX Hedging?

-The BRL has been the worst hit as it closed out last week down 36.5% for the first half of the year, while the Mexican Peso was down 21,8%, the Colombian Peso fell 14.1% and the Chilean Peso 9.3% lower.
+The BRL has been one of the worst-hit as it closed out this week down 33.0% since the beginning of the year, while the Argentine Peso was down 34.2%, the Colombian Peso fell 11.0% and the Chilean Peso 1.4% lower.

 As typical with emerging countries, their economies are severely affected by the weak global trade, alongside the reciprocal collapses of commodity prices.

 This context is important, since foreign exchange volatility can have a large impact on private equity (PE) returns.
 Therefore, hedging FX exposure within private equity might be more important in the current environment, than ever before.

 There are many international PE firms, with a considerable degree of foreign currency exposure, and many are adopting inadequate hedging solutions or, even worse, giving little attention to FX policy.
 Managers may be reluctant to venture into the perceived abyss of FX hedging, because there is an idea that hedging costs are too expensive from a collateral perspective.

 This is not utterly false!
 A major deterrent in past years has been hedging costs (especially in LATAM and specifically over longer tenors).